unthinkableETH/Otherside-Resource/README.md

-# **A look at Otherside resource price manipulation risks from purchasing Otherdeed NFTs currently for sale**
+# **A look at Otherside resource price manipulation risks from Otherdeed NFTs currently for sale**